howtouselinux

 • id The id command Print user and group information for the logged user

-• last The last command shows list of last logged in users
+• last The last command shows the list of the last logged in users

 • tail -f /var/log/secure